zfaustk/KHGraphDB/docs/language.md

 cite itself.
 NOTE is not a view.
 SEEN is the hop. `pos` is content.
 A new recipe is a new Type.
 The name moves.
+An episode is a vertex.
+KEEP hops IN while one is open. `EPISODE` in MATCH is not a write.

 A second MATCH starts from names already bound.
 UNWIND turns a list into rows.